kubernetes-sigs/krew/site/content/docs/developer-guide/release/plugin-updates.md

 of the plugin.
 This helps users and maintainers to easily identify which version of the plugin they have installed.

-If you only change `version`, `uri` and `sha256` fields of your plugin manifest, your pull request will be automatically approved, tested and merged ([see an example](https://github.com/kubernetes-sigs/krew-index/pull/508)).
+If you only change the `version`, `uri` and `sha256` fields of your plugin manifest, your pull request will be automatically approved, tested, and merged ([see an example](https://github.com/kubernetes-sigs/krew-index/pull/508)).

 You can [**automate releasing plugin updates**]({{< ref